rimonim/working_predictions/exploratory_analysis.md

+All code for this write-up can be found in model_comparisons.R

 # How do Humans Structure Conditionally-Dependent Predictions?
 Human-made machines tend to be carefully designed and callibrated for particular situations.
 But humans themselves are impressibly versatile.
 One component of this versatility is our ability to "predict" situations that may arise and prepare for them appropriately.